 - Gotham Avenue Elementary School requires lesson plans to include differentiation.

 - Westbury includes special educators on the team that serves its most at-risk students.

 - Huntington provides especially full profiles of classified students so that teachers can get a rich understanding of their incoming students.

 Schedules and structures support special-regular educator collaboration, and many regular educators voice how much they learn from and value the knowledge and skills of their special education colleagues (e.g., in Port Chester Middle School).
-In general, the higher-performing schools see themselves as a unified system striving to fit their program to the needs of individual students.
+In general, the odds-beating schools see themselves as a unified system striving to fit their program to the needs of individual students.